 Restless Legs Syndrome

 These sensations are often described by those living with RLS as throbbing, tugging or creeping and can come in varying severity.
 They can be uncomfortable, irritating or painful, and can ultimately have a serious effect on quality of life.
-Disturbed sleep can be caused by limb movements, which can be highly disruptive, and some people also experience impaired voluntary movement, also known as dyskinesias, during the daytime, usually when resting.2
+Disturbed sleep can be caused by limb movements, which can be highly disruptive.2

 We do not know exactly why people develop RLS but it is thought that disruptions within brain pathways that use the neurotransmitter dopamine play a role.2 These pathways are key to smooth muscle activity and movement.
 Evidence suggests that iron is important in the function of these neural circuits and that low iron levels within the brain could be a contributing factor.2 Additionally, it is thought that genetics could have a part to play as some gene variants are associated with increased risk of developing the condition.3

 There are two types of RLS.
-Primary RLS which is idiopathic in nature and without a known cause which tends to be slow in onset, and secondary RLS which is usually associated with another condition, such as iron deficiency, and can come on more quickly.4
+Primary RLS which is idiopathic in nature, chronic and without a known cause, and secondary RLS which is usually associated with another condition, such as iron deficiency, and symptoms may resolve once the underlying condition is treated.4

 Who is affected by RLS?

-Women are twice as likely to experience RLS than men, and it is more common in middle age although symptoms can manifest at any age – including childhood.4
+Women are more likely to experience RLS than men, and it is more common in middle age although symptoms can manifest at any age – including childhood.1

 What are the symptoms of RLS?